 A pulley with a bad bearing will result in a pulley developing a wobble so it no longer is securely attached.
 It may now sit angled to the deck which increases the possibility the belt will slip from the vibration from a bad bearing.

 Check each pulley by slowly spinning the pulley by hand.
-When you feel a resistance, feel a wobble or hear a noise coming from the bearing, the bearing is bad.
+When you feel resistance, feel a wobble, or hear a noise coming from the bearing, the bearing is bad.
 The pulley must be replaced.

 Insufficient Belt Tension Will Cause SCAG Belt to Come Off

-Your SCAG has a tensioner bracket and spring on the mower deck to keep proper tension on the deck belt so it doesn’t come off the pulleys and fall of your deck.
+Your SCAG has a tensioner bracket and spring on the mower deck to keep proper tension on the deck belt so it doesn’t come off the pulleys and fall off your deck.